filecoin-project/FIPs/resources/fip-0100/fip0100Appendix.md

 #### Results

-For each trajectory, we can show the expected fee and derivative metrics as a function of time.
+For each trajectory, we can show the expected fee and derivative metrics as a function of time[^**].
 Figure 2 shows these metrics for the CS-based fee (with the cap at 50% expected_daily_reward).
 Figure 3 here shows these metrics for the BR-based fee.